wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

   or Revoked
 * ConsensusPubKey: candidate public key that is used strictly for participating in consensus
+* GovernancePubKey: public key used by the validator for governance voting
 * Owner: Address that is allowed to unbond coins.
 * GlobalStakeShares: Represents shares of `GlobalState.BondedPool` if `Candidate.Status` is `Bonded`; or shares of `GlobalState.Unbondingt Pool`